dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_points.rst

    :Evaluated:
       Output the points that make up the visible curve.
       This takes the built-in ``resolution`` attribute into account.
-      It is the fastest method but in most cases the points will not have equal distance.
+      It is the fastest method but in most cases the points will not have an equal distance.
    :Count:
       Sample the given amount of points on each spline.
-The points will have equal distance along the spline.
+The points will have an equal distance along the spline.
    :Length:
       Calculate the number of samples by splitting each spline into segments with the specified length.
       The length will be rounded down so that a whole number of samples will fit in each input spline.